-Corequisite(s): BIOL-138, EMSP-102, EMSP-150, NURS-100
+Prerequisite(s): EMSP Program Acceptance, BIOL-132, ENGL-100, MATH-112 Corequisite(s): BIOL-138, EMSP-115, EMSP-150

-EMSP 150 Introductory Cardiology
+EMSP 150 Introductory Cardiology 3 cr.

-3 cr.
 This course is designed to provide the healthcare provider with an understanding of the cardiovascular system including the conduction system of the heart, and electrocardiography (ECG) interpretation through monitoring and 12-Lead ECG.
 Topics include a review of the anatomy and physiology of the heart and circulatory system, electrophysiology, and assessment of the cardiac patient.

-Prerequisite(s): EMSP Program Acceptance, BIOL-132, ENGL-100.
-MATH-140
+Prerequisite(s): EMSP Program Acceptance, BIOL-132, ENGL-100, MATH-112 Corequisite(s): BIOL-138, EMSP-115, EMSP-120